Try our free ROI calculator. Discover your site's revenue potential.

 5. Hreflang URL Blocked by Robot.txt Files

 Google needs to crawl every page version in order to find the return link and make sense of the hreflang map.
-In fact, John Muller has stated that “each language version has to be crawled and indexed at least twice for hreflang to work.”
+In fact, John Mueller has stated that “each language version has to be crawled and indexed at least twice for hreflang to work.”

 When dealing with several versions, some webmasters tend to block “secondary” versions of pages from being crawled with a robot.txt directive, making it impossible for Google to access the page and invalidating the whole hreflang logic.